 If you want to get popular on TikTok, use music in your videos.
 Users on TikTok have access to the entire TikTok Sound library, which is a big deal on a platform where sound is so important.
 Consider the recent trend of making TikTok videos with Original Sound that can then be shared with other TikTok users.

 The trend is entertaining, engaging, and has the potential to get popular on TikTok!
 When you save a TikTok video to your camera roll, whether it’s yours or someone else’s, the music.
+Which in turn can help you build a bigger following.

 Video editing tools and features